Pikachannel/bluesky-bots/README.md

 - None of the data is used by an AI model.

 ### Data Deletion
-If you would like your data deleted from the bot, you can do so using the following method:
+If you would like your data deleted from the bot, there are two options:

 - **Automatic Deletion:**
   1. Send a direct message to the bot.
   2. Your message must contain `!delete`.
   3. You will receive a confirmation message once your data has been deleted from the bot's storage.
+      - Do not send another message to the bot before the confirmation message is sent

 - **Manual Deletion:**
   1. Contact Pikachannel via: